-Change Initiators must communicate these changes to stakeholders; including but not limited to: The work that is to be done, expected outcomes, stakeholder approval prior to submission to the change advisory board or IT group responsible for reviewing or approving the change.
-Change Initiators must document communications, expected outcomes, and approvals and retain them in change records.
+Changes must be communicated to stakeholders that include the work that is to be done, expected outcomes, and must be approved prior to submission to the change advisory board or IT group that is responsible for reviewing or approving the change.
+Communications, expected outcomes, and approvals must be documented and retained in change records.